 The 2025 Notes are currently convertible at the option of the holders at any time until close of business on the business day immediately preceding the maturity date.
 The 2025 Notes are convertible into shares of the Company's common stock at a conversion rate of 79.2896 shares of common stock per \$1,000 principal amount of 2025 Notes (which is equivalent to an initial conversion price of \$12.61 per share of common stock).
-The conversion rate is subject to adjustment if certain events occur, but in no event will the conversion rate exceed 95.1474 shares of common stock per \$1,000 principal amount of 2025 Notes (which is equivalent to a conversion price of \$10.51 per share of common stock).
-Holders of the 2025 Notes who convert may also be entitled to receive, under certain circumstances, an interest make-whole payment payable in, at our election, either cash or shares of common stock.
-Approximately \$18.5 million of 2025 Notes have been converted as of December 31, 2021.
-If additional holders of the 2025 Notes elect to convert their 2025 Notes into common stock, or if we elect to settle any interest make-whole payments due upon conversion of the 2025 Notes with shares of common stock, this may cause significant dilution to our existing stockholders.
-Any sales in the public market of the common stock issued upon such conversion could adversely affect prevailing market prices of our common stock.
+The conversion rate is subject to adjustment if certain events occur, but in no event will the conversion rate exceed 95.1474 shares of common stock).
+Holders of the 2025 Notes (which is equivalent to a conversion price of \$10.51 per share of common stock).
+Holders of the 2025 Notes (which is equivalent to a conversion price of \$10.51 per share of common stock).
+Holders of the 2025 Notes who convert may also be entitled to receive, under certain circumstances, an interest make-whole payment payable in, at our election, either cash or shares of common stock, or if we elect to settle any interest make-whole payments due upon conversion of the 2025 Notes with shares of common stock, this may cause significant dilution to our existing stockholders.
+Any sales in the public market of the common stock issued upon such conversion adversely affect prevailing market prices of our common stock.
 If we do elect to settle any interest make-whole payments due upon conversion of the 2025 Notes with cash, such payments could adversely affect our liquidity.